wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 ### Create An NCCO

 A Call Control Object (NCCO) is a JSON array that we use to control the flow of a Voice API call.
-More information on NCCO can be found here [here](https://developer.nexmo.com/voice/voice-api/ncco-reference).
+More information on NCCO can be found [on the Vonage API Developer site](https://developer.nexmo.com/voice/voice-api/ncco-reference).

 The NCCO needs to be public and accessible by the internet.
 To accomplish this, in this tutorial you'll be using [GitHub Gist](https://gist.github.com/) which provides a convenient way to host the configuration.
 Let's add a new gist: